Higginbotham Insurance & Financial Services: Community involvement

-The Higginbotham Community Fund is a donor advised fund that was created in 2010 in partnership with the North Texas Community Foundation.
-Grants are distributed to nonprofits throughout Texas that are recommended by employees and selected by a Higginbotham advisory committee.
+The Higginbotham Community Fund is a donor advised fund that was created in 2011 in partnership with the North Texas Community Foundation.
+Grants are distributed to nonprofits across Higginbotham's footprint that are recommended by employees and selected by a Higginbotham advisory committee.
 The fund is financed by employee donations and pledges with a corporate matching component.

-As of August 31, 2016, the fund has raised $1,038,613 through employee donations and pledges and granted $764,946.
+By 2020, the fund had raised $3.4 million with $2.5 million in grants awarded.
+As of 2024, the fund has raised more than $14 million through employee and company contributions and has given grants totaling over $10 million.